also available in the book: Chronological Crue Vol.4 - The Onesies

 question and she said YES.
 We would like to thank everybody who has

-been tweeting and posting online us congratulations.
+been tweeting and posting online congratulations to us.
 Both of us and

-our families are beyond happy."
+families are beyond happy."
 The newly-engaged couple returned to the

 U.S. five days ago, after spending five days vacationing on Saint

 Barthélemy - one of four territories among the Leeward Islands in the

 north-eastern Caribbean that comprise the French West Indies.
 Nikki set

 the scene for his proposal with a candle-lit stroll along the beach,

 leading his girlfriend of two years to a tent strewn with rose petals

 where dinner was served before he got down on one knee.
 His fiancée now

 wears an engagement ring topped with a large sixx-carat diamond.

 During a solo show at Inn Of The Mountain Gods Resort & Casino in

 a front row concert-goer just as he had starts to perform Kickstart My

 FourPoints Television, producers of The Aviators, one of PBS'